Expnz/expnz-review/README.md

 **Q: Can users export their data?**
 A: Yes.
 Users can export all bills to ZIP, JSON or CSV format.
 This ensures data portability.

-**Q: How does the rolling bill limit work?**
-A: Free users can store up to 50 bills; Pro users up to 1,000 bills.
-When the limit is reached, users must delete old bills to upload new ones.
-Deleted bills are permanently removed from local and cloud backup.

 **Q: What data does Expnz collect?**
 A: With explicit user consent only:
 - Coarse location (city-level, e.g., "Chennai, India") for regional feature optimization